RoslynRose/newton-fractal-image-injection/README.md

 ## Newton Fractal Image Injection
-We process any given mathematical function to extract its real and imaginary components.
+We process any given mathematical function into its real and imaginary equivalent expressions.
 We then compute the derivative of these expressions.
-Leveraging OpenCL, we inject these functions into a kernel alongside an image.
-This image serves as the starting point for our Newton's method iterations.
-The result is delivered to the frontend for visualization
+We inject these functions into an OpenCL kernel alongside an image.
+This image is then injected into the first iteration of the Newton's Method algorithm.
+The result is delivered to the frontend for visualization.

 Install requirements
 ```bash